 When I go through my rough moments, I come here to my thoughtful spot where I can gaze at the Holy Infant’s picture above my workspace.
 I hold the small stone cross tightly, pressing my concerns and all my feelings into its surface as I dialogue with the Infant.

 Forgive me, sweet Jesus.
 I’m having a tough time bearing my cross right now.
 I know you love me.
 I know you’re with me.
 I’m with you.
-Please know that this, too, shall pass.
+Please know that this, too, will pass.
 Thank you, Jesus.
 Praise you, Jesus.
 I’ll get through this somehow.

 I think about Sister in Australia.
 I think about the cathedral back home.
 I think about my friends— Paty, Rose, Pat, Cammie, and others— who, like Ruthie, have shared their crosses with me.